hs-esslingen-it-security/revisiting-Vul-RAG/README.md

 💡 We find that Vul-RAG is reproducible for Qwen2.5-Coder but not for DeepSeek-Coder-V2.
-Across a diverse set of LLMs, including newer model generations (RQ2), general-purpose models (RQ3), and reasoning models (RQ4) with varying parameter scales (RQ5), we observe only limited performance differences.
+Across a diverse set of LLMs, including newer model generations~(RQ2), general-purpose models~(RQ3), and reasoning models~(RQ4) with varying parameter scales~(RQ5), we observe only small performance differences.
-Reasoning models achieve the highest pairwise accuracy of 0.29 (code pairs for which both the vulnerable and the patched function are correctly classified).
+Reasoning models achieve the highest pairwise accuracy of 0.29.
 In contrast, neither increased model scale nor newer model generations yield substantial improvements.
-These results consistently indicate a performance plateau in Vul-RAG, suggesting that effectiveness is largely independent of model choice.
+These results consistently indicate a performance plateau in Vul-RAG and highlight the inherent difficulty of the pairwise discrimination task.
-Instead, the primary bottleneck lies in the quality of knowledge representation and retrieval.
-From a practical perspective, the findings show that large parameter scales are not required for competitive performance, allowing for efficient on-premise deployment with smaller models.
+From a practical perspective, the findings show that large parameter scales are not required for competitive performance, allowing for efficient deployment with smaller models.
-Future work should focus on improving the knowledge base quality and retrieval strategies to overcome these limitations.
+Future work should focus on improving the knowledge base quality and retrieval strategies and investigate where model capability matters most in RAG-based pipelines to overcome the existing performance limitations.
 For more details, see our 📚 [publication](#citations).

 To 🔁 reproduce our results:
 - Use the modified Vul-RAG pipeline (see below)
-- Select a model from `utils/llm_client.py`
+- Select a model from or add a model to `utils/llm_client.py`
 - Run: ``bash eval_vulrag_detect.sh <MODEL_NAME> <SUMMARY_MODEL_NAME>``
 - Analyze outputs using the provided scripts or notebook